 I think summer berries are my favorite type of fruit, especially local berries.
 I never knew it growing up, but I was spoiled when it came to fresh berries.
 My father’s family grew tons of berries on their farm in Bow, NH.
-Strawberries were their specialty, but I also remember picking wild blackberries off the fines that grew under the barn.
+Strawberries were their specialty, but I also remember picking wild blackberries off the vines that grew under the barn.
 And even now, you will find high bush blueberries, red raspberries, and those same black raspberries growing throughout the sprawling acreage behind the old white farmhouse.
 I was raised on deep red strawberries that only exist at a certain time of early summer – just before July 4th.
 They are red to the core, soft and sweet and juicy.
 You know them when you see them, because they are smaller than the berries we now often find in the market from California or Mexico, and they are not white and hollow in the center.
 Likewise, the blueberries I was raised on were the smaller, wild, low bush variety – they are the size of a pea or smaller and have a more intense, sweet flavor than the larger (think dime-size) high bush relative.

 It seems many members of my family have stories about berry picking as children.
 I personally remember driving over to 3A in Bow as a family and hiking up under the power lines to pick wild low bush blueberries.
 It was the family’s secret spot (I don’t recall any family members going there for years, so I think they might have died off, or been removed.)
 My mom has memories of picking wild blackberries in the woods behind her home in Mascena, NY, and being attacked by a hive of wasps.
-Evidence of the summer berry’s significance in my family is still evident at family parties, when we endlessly to debate the ingredients to the perfect blueberry pie filling – some argue tapioca powder does the trick, while others insist a runny pie with only sugar and lemon zest are needed!
+Evidence of the summer berry’s significance in my family is still evident at family parties, when we endlessly debate the ingredients for the perfect blueberry pie filling – some argue tapioca powder does the trick, while others insist a runny pie with only sugar and lemon zest are needed!